neuro-inc/neuro-cli/neuro-sdk/docs/jobs_reference.rst

       :param str cluster_name: cluster on which the job is running.

                                ``None`` means the current cluster (default).

+      :param ~datetime.datetime since: Retrieves only logs after the specified date (including) if it is not ``None``.
+If the parameter is a naive datetime object, it represents local time.

+                                       ``None`` means that no filter is applied (default).

       :param bool timestamps: if true, include timestamps on each line in the log output.